Layered Brownie Dessert Recipe

 - 1-1/2 cups all-purpose flour

 - 1 cup chopped walnuts

 - 1 package (3.9 ounces) instant chocolate pudding mix

 - Whipped topping and chopped walnuts

-- 1. In a large bowl, cream butter and sugar until light and fluffy.
+- 1. Preheat oven to 350°.
+In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
-Add vanilla.
-Combine the flour, cocoa, salt and baking powder; add to creamed mixture just until moistened.
-Stir in nuts.
+Beat in vanilla.
+In another bowl, whisk flour, cocoa, salt and baking powder; add to creamed mixture just until moistened.
+Fold in nuts.

-- 2. Transfer to a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Transfer to a greased 13x9-in. baking pan.
+Bake until a toothpick inserted near the center comes out with moist crumbs, 20-25 minutes.
 Cool completely on a wire rack.

 - 3. In a small bowl, beat cream cheese and confectioners' sugar until smooth.
 Fold in whipped topping; spread over brownies.

-- 4. In a large bowl, whisk milk and pudding mix for 2 minutes.
-Let stand for 2 minutes or until soft-set.
+- 4. In a large bowl, whisk milk and pudding mix 2 minutes.
+Let stand until soft-set, about 2 minutes.
 Spread over filling.
-Refrigerate for 1 hour or until serving.
+Refrigerate 1 hour or until serving.